A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Problem formulation and background

+The use of the Cayley metric as the switching cost in Bento's metrics could be interesting in some applications but has the drawback that there is no corresponding LP relaxation so its use is limited to scenarios with a small number of trajectories.

-In Figure ~\ref{fig:eg1c}, Bento's metrics add two dummy trajectories, $X_{2}$ and $X_{3}$, to $\bX$ and, one, $Y_{3}$, to $\bY$.
-The optimal permutation from times 1 to 3 is [1,2,3] and from times 4 to 5 is [2,1,3], where the $i$th component of this permutation vector indicates the index of the element in $\bY$ associated with $X_{i}$.
-In Figure~\ref{fig:eg1d}, Bento's metrics add three dummy trajectories to $\bX$ and three more to $\bY$.
-Then, the optimal permutation from times 1 to 3 is [1,3,2,4,5,6] and from times 4 to 5 is [2,1,3,4,5,6].
-That is, in Figure ~\ref{fig:eg1c} two elements of the optimal permutation change but, in Figure~\ref{fig:eg1d} three elements of the optimal permutation change.
-The B1 metric provides the same switching cost to both cases.
+A drawback of B1 and B2 is that they do not meet the clustering property, which is useful for fast computation in large problems.
+For B1, this follows directly from its definition.
+We proceed to explain why this is the case for B2.
+According to this property, we recall that the switching cost in Figure~\ref{fig:eg1d} should be twice the switching cost in Figure~\ref{fig:eg1c}.
+In Figure~\ref{fig:eg1c}, Bento's metrics add two $\ast$-trajectories, $X_{2}$ and $X_{3}$, to $\bX$ and, one, $Y_{3}$, to $\bY$.
+For B2, the optimal permutation from times 1 to 3 is [1,2,3] and from times 4 to 5 is [2,1,3], where the $i$th component of the permutation vector indicates the index of the element in $\bY$ associated with $X_{i}$ \cite{bento2016metric}\cite{schuhmacher2008consistent}.
+In Figure~\ref{fig:eg1d}, Bento's metrics add three $\ast$-trajectories to $\bX$ and three more to $\bY$.
+Then, for B2, the optimal permutation from times 1 to 3 is [1,3,2,4,5,6] and from times 4 to 5 is [2,1,3,4,5,6].
+That is, in Figure ~\ref{fig:eg1c}, two elements of the optimal permutation change but, in Figure~\ref{fig:eg1d}, three elements of the optimal permutation change.
 In the B2 metric, Figure~\ref{fig:eg1d} has a switching cost that is 3/2 the switching cost of Figure~\ref{fig:eg1c}.

-Bento's family of metrics contains a wide range of other metrics apart from B1 and B2.
-However, a considerable drawback with the other metrics is that it is not clear if it is computationally efficient to compute them, e.g., using LP.
-In any case, all of Bento's metrics involve dummy trajectories and permutations to define the switching cost.
-We argue that this implies certain weaknesses in some cases, as illustrated next.
+Bento's metric with Cayley switching cost scales well in this example.

+In addition, if instead of considering Figure~\ref{fig:eg1d}, we consider a scenario which includes two replicas of the trajectories in Figure~\ref{fig:eg1c} in distant regions, the clustering property implies that this scenario has double switching cost compared to the scenario in Figure~\ref{fig:eg1c}, which is the case for B2.
+There may be applications, in which it is desired to penalise this scenario and Figure~\ref{fig:eg1d} differently, as B2 does.